Techuuu/milvus/README.md

 <details>
   <summary><b>Highly scalable and elastic</b></summary>
   Component-level scalability makes it possible to scale up and down on demand.
-Milvus can autoscale at a component level according to the load type, making resource scheduling much more efficient.
+Milvus can autoscale at a component level according to the load type, making resource scheduling much more efficient and easier.
   </details>

 <details>
   <summary><b>Hybrid search</b></summary>
-  In addition to vectors, Milvus supports data types such as Boolean, integers, floating-point numbers, and more.
+  In addition to vectors, Milvus supports data types such as Boolean, integers, floating-point numbers and more.
 A collection in Milvus can hold multiple fields for accommodating different data features or properties.
 Milvus pairs scalar filtering with powerful vector, similarity search to offer a modern, flexible platform for analyzing unstructured data.
 Check https://github.com/milvus-io/milvus/wiki/Hybrid-Search for examples and boolean expression rules.
   </details>

 <details>